Daroca: History

 The Arabs gave it the name Calat-Darawca (862), and possessed it for 400 years, until Alfonso the Battler conquered it in 1120, and in 1141 issued a primitive legal code, which is unknown today.
 In the 12th century, Ramon Berenguer IV gave it the laws and privileges which made it the capital of the Community of Daroca, which had a great social and military influence in the Middle Ages.
 It had a vote in courts and was the site of several famous assemblies: 1196 (Peter II), 1222-1243 (James I), 1311 (James II), and 1338 (Peter IV), in which peace was arranged with Castile.
 In a war against Peter of Castile, Daroca resisted a siege, which led to the awarding of the status of city on April 26, 1366.

 City life was ruled by the council, whose principal members were the justice, judge, jurors, almutazaf, scribes, major-domos, and other minor officials.
 The terms for municipal offices lasted one year, and they were elected by the council.
 The justice was appointed by the king from a set of three candidates chosen by the council, and the judge and jurors were chosen by the king directly.
 All of this occurred on January 1.
 Economically, agriculture and livestock were the principal occupations of the inhabitants.
 There were three social groups, Christians, Jews, and Muslims, which enjoyed the same laws and privileges, although they were organized separately.

-During the 1492 expulsion of Spain's Jews, between 55 and 140 Jews are estimated to have departed Daroca, according to Motis Dolader.

 The city served as a frequent stop for journeys to places in the area, and was visited by the Catholic Monarchs, Charles I, Philip II, and Philip III, on his route from Madrid to Zaragoza and Catalonia.
 Philip V also was in Daroca and so was his rival to the throne, Charles II.
 After the death of Charles II, Daroca embraced the cause of the Austrian pretender to the throne, Charles III, instead of the French-backed candidate Philip, duke of Anjou, which led to the occupation and sacking of the city in the War of Spanish Succession.